coolbop1/automart/README.md

 ### Installing
-You may get errors as to packages you have to install to get this running properly all you have to do is check the error respond properly and install the missing packages For example you may get the following error
+You may get errors as to packages you have to install to get this running properly all you have to do is check the error response properly and install the missing packages For example you may get the following error
 ```
 "express" not found